Table of contents

 - ISB at the World Congress

-- Update from the Polish Society of Biomechanics
+- Invitation from the Bulgarian Society of Biomechanics

 The newsletter is published quarterly by the International Society of Biomechanics.
 Contact Ed Chadwick with comments or contributions to the newsletter.

 In a previous blog I wrote “When you get the chance publicize the importance and contributions of biomechanics.
 Let us all work to raise our profile.”
 In the following I am going to emphasize this with respect to university curricula.
 Over the last year on a number of occasions I have been part of discussions about the role of biomechanics in university curricula.
 The University of Bologna was founded in 1088, and it is likely that their curricula have evolved significantly since then.
 Evolution of an area of study is inevitable and therefore so is curricular reform, consequently promoting the role of biomechanics in various curricula is an important issue for all biomechanists.
 The role of biomechanics is an important consideration in these curricula.
 Not all of our membership teaches at an institution of higher learning, but we all received our training from such institutions and typically recruit new employees with training from them so we are all invested in ensuring the (prominent) role of biomechanics in curricula.

 Talking to fellow biomechanists at conferences I hear a litany of observations about university life.
 There are increased undergraduate student numbers, less well prepared students entering programs, reduced resources, increased administrative burdens, and unwarranted curricula reforms.
 It is remarkable that I hear this from biomechanists from all around the world.
 Cynics would say that academics have always made these complaints; but when, for example, undergraduate numbers triple in a ten year period without a commensurate increase in faculty numbers, at least some of these complaints are not illusionary.
 Many of the (perceived) problems are beyond our control, but here I would like to encourage our membership to examine and promote biomechanics in their respective curricula.